phantomics/april/README.md

 ## Enabling APL Input Universally in GNU/Linux

 For GNU/Linux users who'd like use APL characters outside of a customized editor, refer to [this page](https://aplwiki.com/wiki/Typing_glyphs_on_Linux) on the APL Wiki.
 After following the instructions there you'll be able to use your keyboard's right Alt key as a modifier to enter APL characters.
 For instance, you enter can the iota character `⍳` by pressing the `right Alt + i`, the rho character `⍴` by pressing the `right Alt + r` and so on.

+Another option for GNU/Linux APL input is to enter `setxkbmap us,apl -option grp:win_switch` in a terminal.
+The keyboard's win keys will become modifiers that allow you to enter APL characters when held down.
+Typing `Win+r` will produce `⍴`, for example, and typing `Win+%` will produce `⌽`.

 ## Thanks to: